vsrinivas/fuchsia/docs/development/emulator/qemu.md

 scripts/qemu-ifup-macos, so QEMU can be started with:

 <pre>
-fx run -Nu ./scripts/qemu-ifup-macos
+fx qemu -Nu ./scripts/qemu-ifup-macos
 </pre>
 </aside>

 ## Using Emulated Disk under QEMU

-Please follow the minfs instructions on how to create a disk image [here][minfs-create-image].
+Using builds based on core (really any product above bringup) will automatically imply a disk that is provided to serve the `fvm` partition that includes a minfs partition for mutable storage, and a blobfs partition for package data storage.

-After creating the image, you can run zircon in QEMU with the disk image:
+You can attach additional images using flags as follows:

 ```
-fx run -d [-D <disk_image_path (default: "blk.bin")>]
+fx qemu -d [-D <disk_image_path (default: "blk.bin")>]
 ```